mekt12/Data-Wrangling-in-Python/README.md

 # Data-Wrangling-project-in-Python
-This is the first part of data analysis in Python on a dataset of House Sales in King County, USA
+This is a part of data analysis process in Python on a dataset of House Sales in King County, USA